-In the course of life, we all reach different and various milestones and yet there are some landmarks that are similar for each individual.
+In the course of life, we all reach different and various milestones and yet there are some landmarks that are similar to each individual.
 Graduating from college, landing the first job, getting married—these are just some of the life’s most important highpoints, but I think we can all agree that nothing compares to the level of satisfaction felt in purchasing your very first home.
 After all, with the economy moving at a rather stagnant pace and with prices at an all-time high, saving for your first home may come as a bit of a challenge.

 Today’s real estate industry may be rather busy in erecting high rises and condominium towers, and many of them are pre-selling condos at a reasonable price for the average Filipino.
 But, all that is for naught when you cannot even afford their barest minimum price.
 Purchasing residential areas may be a little intimidating considering that you would have to shell out a small fortune just to afford one, but the process that goes into buying your first home is not as complex as you initially thought.